01-edu/public/subjects/displayfile.en.md

 ### Instructions

-Write a program that displays, on the standard output, only the content of the file given as argument.
+Write a program that displays, on the standard output, the content of a file given as argument.

 - Create a file `quest8.txt` and write into the file `Almost there!!`

 - The argument of the program should be the name of the file, in this case, `quest8.txt`.

-- In case of error it should print:
+- In case of error it should print one the below messages accordingly:
   - `File name missing`.
   - `Too many arguments`.

-### Output:
+### Usage:

 ```console
 student@ubuntu:~/student/displayfile$ go build